The Outer Worlds 2

 The Outer Worlds 2 is a 2025 action role-playing game developed by Obsidian Entertainment and published by Xbox Game Studios.
-It is a standalone sequel to The Outer Worlds (2019), set in the Arcadia star system that has been invaded by a megacorporation.
+It is a standalone sequel to The Outer Worlds (2019), set in the Arcadia planetary system that has been invaded by a megacorporation.
 Players assume control of the protagonist, an Earth Directorate Agent, who is tasked with uncovering the source of emerging rifts that threaten to destroy the colony amidst a factional war.

 In line with its predecessor, The Outer Worlds 2 features a first-person perspective, additionally, the ability to switch to a third-person perspective has been introduced to the series, which was unavailable in the first entry outside of limited sequences.
 The gameplay involves alternating between various combat, stealth and dialogue systems when encountering hostile non-playable characters in the overworld.
 The game also retains its predecessor's dialogue tree system which influences the branching story paths depending on how the player interacts with their party and other supporting characters throughout the narrative.

 The Outer Worlds 2 began development shortly following the release of the first game in 2019, and had entered full development two years later.
 Tim Cain, who co-directed the first game before leaving Obsidian in 2020, remained involved as a creative consultant during production.

 The Outer Worlds 2 was released for PlayStation 5, Windows, and Xbox Series X/S on October 29, 2025.
-It received generally favorable reviews from critics.
+The game received generally positive reviews from critics, but failed to meet the sales expectations of Xbox Game Studios.

 Gameplay

 The Outer Worlds 2 is an action role-playing game that is played in either first-person or third-person perspective.
 Players can use melee weapons and firearms to defeat enemies.
 The game features an expanded selection of weapons, better visuals, and an increased focus on action compared to the first game, according to Obsidian Entertainment.
-It will be set in a new solar system with a new cast of characters.
+It is set in a new star system with a new cast of characters.

-Premise

-The Outer Worlds 2 is set in an alternate future set in the year 2362 that diverged from our timeline in 1901 when U.S. President William McKinley was not assassinated.
-As a result, Theodore Roosevelt never succeeded him as President, and the great business trusts of the era were not broken up.
-This led to the emergence of a hyper-capitalist, class-centric society dominated by the power of megacorporations.
-The advent of faster-than-light travel allows megacorporations to establish colonies on distant planets, which they terraform with varying results.

-Where The Outer Worlds was set in the colony of Halcyon, The Outer Worlds 2 takes place in the colony of Arcadia.
-The player takes on the role of a commander working for the Earth Directorate, an administrative body tasked with coordinating between Earth and its intergalatic colonies.
-The player is sent to Arcadia to investigate rifts in the fabric of space and time that have cut the colonies off from Earth entirely.
-(Note: As depicted in The Outer Worlds (2019)) There, they discover a brewing conflict between three factions:
+Synopsis